Dendritic Nix

 configuration, or

-a package, or something entrely different.
+a package, or something entirely different.
 In such setups, loading a file requires you to know what kind of meaning

 each file has before importing it.